Vermont Union Catalog (VUC)

 - School libraries must submit MARC record holdings to the VUC once per school year (Nov.
 1 - Oct.
 31).
 The Oct.
 31 deadline must be met in order to remain eligible for interlibrary loan services ( including VALS) the following school year.
 Instructions for school libraries holdings submissions are available here: http://libraries.vermont.gov/libraries/schoollibrariansresources.

 - Other libraries must contribute at least once per year.

 How to Check Your Own VUC Status (School and Public Libraries Only)

-For several years the Technical Services Unit has been entering public and school library VUC contributions online in DOLcat.
+The Technical Services Unit enters public and school library VUC contributions online in DOLcat.
 Public and school libraries can find your library's VUC status by searching the web2 DOLcat.